Microsoft PhotoDraw: Relationship to the Office Suite

 Both versions of PhotoDraw were branded "Microsoft Office Application," and considered a "member of the family," as were other Microsoft applications (most notably Publisher) at the time.

 Discontinuation

 After PhotoDraw 2000 Version 2 was released, Microsoft discontinued the program.
+Functional equivalent would be found in Expression Graphic Designer.

 Purpose and features

 PhotoDraw is a full-featured dual-type (vector and bitmap) graphics software application like Adobe Fireworks, developed for semiprofessional business use.
 It includes a vast library of clip-art, and a good collection of additional fonts.
 Its user interface introduced an activity-based approach (manifested in special graphic menus), a concept later evolving into the Ribbon interface of modern MS Office and other applications.

 As positioned mainly as an MS Office family companion and a business graphical solution suite, it was not useful enough for home users, who are more interested in manipulating digital pictures - which are bitmaps - than creating vector graphics.
 Microsoft has responded by bundling Windows Picture and Fax Viewer with Windows XP, developing Microsoft Picture It!, as well as creating Microsoft Office Picture Manager for Microsoft Office 2003 to expand on Microsoft Photo Editor.
 Furthermore, PhotoDraw was also not good enough to challenge Illustrator, the de facto standard for graphics professionals.
 For professional purposes Microsoft acquired, introduced and developed Microsoft Expression Studio, a graphics solution suite but it has been also discontinued, leaving MS Office users without any proper illustration tool with capabilities exceeding those of PowerPoint.